adamsilver/fdpb/registration.md

 2. It uses colour in addition to an icon for those with colour blindness.
 3. Contains links to each field with an error
 4. Uses live region which is important when Javascript kicks in.
+5. We need to talk about the error messages themselves.

 We'll position this at the top of the page, so that when a page refreshes the error will be shown without the user having to scroll.
 We can do the same thing, even when Javascript performs the validation (averting the page refresh).